 - How to Apply

-Applicants must have an invitation to teach courses about modern Israel at colleges and universities outside of North America and Israel.
+Applicants must have an invitation to teach courses about modern Israel at colleges and universities outside of Israel and the United States.

 This is a selective program; the Israel Institute does not guarantee placement to those who apply.